 We utilize attachment theory and implement Dialectical Behavioral Therapy and Cognitive Behavioral Treatment components.
 Our focus in treatment is to build self-esteem, develop effective coping mechanisms, establish personal boundaries, accept personal responsibility, understand personal abuse patterns, and build problem solving skills.

-Our program is comprised of two housing units that provide specific treatment for different acuity levels: the Hopper Program and the Jewett Program.
-While the two programs are different, they are both structured under the framework of Trauma Informed Care (TIC).
 With a heavy emphasis on building healthy relationships, the TIC model focuses on the individualized needs of the resident, while cultivating growth and personal development.
 The treatment staff are elected to foster these healthy relations by exercising compassion, understanding of their history and providing consistent structure which builds a safe environment.
 By recognizing that our residents have experienced complex trauma in their lives, staff are inclined to be sensitive to the resident’s situations and support them through their treatment

 Along with our amazing campus, and exceptional treatment programs, our personnel exemplify the highest standards of residential care.
 Supported by a team of highly qualified professional facilitators, each new personnel undergoes a rigorous and thorough training curriculum.
 From the first day of orientation, new staff are introduced to the veteran professionals, while they operate in their working capacities.
 After becoming familiar with the program layout and specificities, the new staff are educated and mentored for three months, while they are guided into the station of residential care.